symbol/symbol-docs/source/guides/transaction.rst

 Background
 ==========

-It is Christmas, and uncle Dan wants to send money to their nephews Hannah and John.
+It is Christmas, and uncle Dan wants to send money to their nephews Alice and Bob.

 .. figure:: ../resources/images/guides-transactions-sending-payouts.png
     :align: center
+    :width: 450px

     Sending transactions to different recipients atomically